-The management, restoration and re-creation of habitats is a priority, both within and outside the designated sites, to avoid a decline in biodiversity.
+The management, restoration and re-creation of habitats is a priority and the aim of the Plan is to establish and maintain coherent ecological networks that are resilient to current and future pressures.
 Locally important habitats, including semi-natural habitats, and the integrity of wildlife corridors should not be compromised.
-Retention, restoration, re-creation or enhancement of semi-natural habitat, or habitat linkages such as Cornish hedges, should be planned for through prior assessment and demonstrated in proposals for development.
+Retention, restoration, recreation or enhancement of semi-natural habitat, or habitat linkages such as Cornish hedges, should be planned for through prior assessment and demonstrated in proposals for development.